 Iodine enrichment in sea ice could be explained by complex heterogeneous reactions that take place above seasonal sea ice releasing gas-phase iodine and particulate species.
 Peak I concentrations have been found in winter snow strata at Law Dome (Spolaor et al., 2014) and Neumayer station (Frieß et al., 2010), suggesting surface re-emission and/or remobilization during the Austral summer..
 There is no significant correlation between Brenr and Ienr signals on an annual basis (r2=0.05, p<0.1).
 This lack of significant correlation might be related to the different iodine emissions and recycling mechanisms over sea ice: i) emission of iodine from sea-ice enhanced bioproductivity and subsequent upwards migration through brine channels (Saiz-Lopez et al., 2015); ii) photochemical reactions over iodate frozen salts (Spolaor et al., 2012) and ii) atmospheric release of gas-phase iodine from triiodide production via iodide oxidation in frozen solution (Kim et al., 2016).
 Another indicator of the complex ocean-sea ice-atmosphere interrelation arises from the statistical comparison with FYSI records (Table 2).
 Correlation significance levels for Ienr are consistently below the 95% level and correlation coefficients are generally low.
 The strongest correlation of Ienr is between the summer-summer (calendar year) averaged signal and the 110-130° E FYSI sector, but this is still below the 95% significance level.

 Correlation between 11-year smoothed Ienr and Brenr records (Fig. 6) is significant (r2=0.269, p<0.001) suggesting a long-term (decadal scale) common driver controlling halogens deposition in coastal Antarctica.
 The iodine enrichment time series shows a similar pattern to that of bromine enrichment, with higher values particularly during the 1940s and back from negative to positive in the 1970s (Fig. 6).
 These periods coincide with rapid changes in the Interdecadal Pacific Oscillation (IPO) phase from positive to negative in the 1940s and back from negative to positive in the 1970s.
 The IPO is a low frequency climate mode related to the El Niño-Southern Oscillation which operates on multidecadal timescales.
 It affects climate variability at the multidecadal scale across and beyond the Pacific Basin (Power et al., 1999; Vance et al., 2015).
-Impurities deposited at Law Dome have been demonstrated to faithfully reflect IPO variability (Vance et al., 2015) and reanalysis data indicates a strong IPO signal in the Indian Ocean (Vance et al., 2016).
+Impurities deposited at Law Dome have been demonstrated to faithfully reflect IPO variability (Vance et al., 2015) and reanalysis data indicate a strong IPO signal in the Indian Ocean (Vance et al., 2016).
 Furthermore, recent work has demonstrated an IPO forcing of Antarctic sea ice area at decadal timescales, with the late 1990’s shift to a negative IPO phase triggering SLP and near surface wind changes that are conducive and consistent with an expansion in sea ice in all seasons across multiple regions of the Antarctic seasonal ice zone (Meehl et al., 2016).
 Thus the overall correlation between iodine and bromine enrichment may be linked to decadal-scale states of the atmosphere-ocean-sea ice system in the Indian sector of the Southern Ocean.
 It must be noted that, in addition to larger-scale influences of atmospheric transport and ocean-related sea ice variability, both Ienr and Brenr are calculated using Na as an indicator of sea salt content in the samples.
 The possibility of an IPO-related signal, transmitted through Na concentrations, cannot be discounted from contributing to the apparent correlation of Ienr and Brenr in DSS0506 core samples.

 3.5 Bromine seasonality